Chart Color Schemes

 Health performance in Victor Harbor is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Victor Harbor faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 8,134 people, compared to the national average of 55.3%.
+Victor Harbor faces significant health challenges with various conditions affecting both younger and older age groups.
+The rate of private health cover stands at approximately 46%, covering around 8,134 people (~55.3% nationally).

 Frequently Asked Questions - Health